vahid110/sqlxport/examples/export_postgres_parquet/README.md

-# Export PostgreSQL to Parquet (Manual vs sql2data)
+# Export PostgreSQL to Parquet (Manual vs sqlxport)

 This example demonstrates exporting a PostgreSQL query result to a Parquet file.